Shortage of children’s pain medication leads pharmacies to limit sales

 Drugmaker Johnson & Johnson says it is not experiencing widespread shortages of Children’s Tylenol, but the product may be “less readily available” at some stores.
 The company said it is running its production lines around the clock.

-“At this point, it’s more like toilet paper at the beginning of the (COVID-19) pandemic,” Dillon said “You just have to look in the right place at the right time.”
+“At this point, it’s more like toilet paper at the beginning of the (COVID-19) pandemic,” Dillon said.
+“You must look in the right place at the right time.”

 Former Food and Drug Administration Commissioner Scott Gottlieb told CBS “Face the Nation” host Margaret Brennan on Sunday that shortages of children’s cold medicine, as well as an ongoing shortage of antibiotic drugs, are the result of unanticipated levels of demand, not a problem with the supply chain.